Robustness of Algorithms for Causal Structure Learning to Hyperparameter Choice: Hyperparameters in Structure Learning

 \subsection{Bivariate Example}

 An illustrative example, strongly inspired by \citet{marxIdentifiabilityCauseEffect2019}, is the classic \textit{cause-effect pairs} challenge \citep{guyon2019cause} that consists of two (synthetically generated here) variables $X$ and $Y$, with the goal of establishing the existence and direction of the causal link between them ($X \rightarrow Y$, $X \leftarrow Y$, no link) given only observed data.
 One possible solution is to fit two regressors $y=f(x)$ and $x=g(y)$, and predict the causal direction based on the lower prediction error of the two models ($\epsilon_f=[y - \hat{f}(x)]^2$ and $\epsilon_g=[x - \hat{g}(y)]^2$; no link if the errors are comparable).
-As shown in Figure \ref{fig:example}, changing the hyperparameter that controls the number of regression parameters can result in a different causal direction being predicted.
-This is precisely what constitutes the problem, since the true DGP and the correct hyperparameter value are unknown. \begin{observation} Incorrect hyperparameters can cause prediction mistakes. \end{observation} \begin{observation} There might be more than one correct and incorrect hyperparameter choice. \end{observation}
+As shown in Figure \ref{fig:example}, changing the HP that controls the number of regression parameters can result in a different causal direction being predicted.
+This is precisely what constitutes the problem, since the true DGP and the correct HP value are unknown. \\ \textbf{Observation 1} \textit{Incorrect hyperparameters can cause prediction mistakes.} \\ \textbf{Observation 2} \textit{There might be more than one correct and incorrect hyperparameter choice.}

 The problem grows in complexity as the number of graph nodes and edges increases.
-This is because each edge is a potentially different function to approximate that will require a different hyperparameter value (function complexity) to obtain the correct answer.
-In addition, many algorithms provide multiple hyperparameters to tune, making even more room for further mistakes, effectively increasing the chance of hyperparameter misspecification.
-In fact, even the bivariate example can involve more hyperparameters by, for instance, introducing a threshold such that the algorithm predicts `no link' if $| \epsilon_f - \epsilon_g | < threshold$.
-To this end, we make the following claim and set up the following key definition: \begin{claim} The existence and direction of an edge in the predicted graph strongly depends on algorithm's hyperparameters. \end{claim} \begin{definition}[Hyperparameter Misspecification] Mistakes in predicted graph structure arising from incorrect hyperparameters. \end{definition}
+This is because each edge is a potentially different function to approximate that will require a different HP value (function complexity) to obtain the correct answer.
+In addition, many algorithms provide multiple HPs to tune, making even more room for further mistakes, effectively increasing the chance of HP misspecification.
+In fact, even the bivariate example can involve more HPs by, for instance, introducing a threshold such that the algorithm predicts `no link' if $| \epsilon_f - \epsilon_g | < threshold$.
+To this end, we make the following claim and set up the following key definition: